About ophthalmologists

 - Is there anything you can do while you’re waiting for the appointment?
 For example, can your child start some treatment or therapy?

-- Costs: how much will the appointment with the ophthalmologist cost?
-Check whether you can get money back from Medicare, private health insurance or another agency.
+- Costs – how much will the appointment with the ophthalmologist cost?
+Check whether you can get money back from Medicare or private health insurance.

-- Locations: find out where you have to go to see the ophthalmologist – for example, public hospital, private hospital or consulting rooms.
+- Locations – find out where you have to go to see the ophthalmologist – for example, public hospital, private hospital or clinic.

 You could also ask these and any other questions when you make the appointment with the ophthalmologist’s clinic.
-It’s a good idea to write down your questions, so you don’t forget.
+Writing down your questions can help you remember them.